thadigitalguru/thadigitalguru/README.md

 **Role:** _In-house SEO Manager_ Feb 2022-April 2025

 **Scope:**
-- Oversaw SEO for a 30,000+ page site built on Sitecore + React
+- Oversaw SEO for a 30,000+ page site
 - Managed third-party vendors and coordinated technical SEO optimizations
 - Semantic core collection and clustering
 - Technical audit of the site (rules and parameters of robots.txt and sitemap.xml files, pagination and canonicality pages settings.
 Analysis of duplicates, metadata, LSU, loading speed)